Greek shipowner Restis arrested on money laundering charges

 “This comes as a major surprise to the shipping industry - he is a big player in the sector,” a ship industry official said.
 “Restis has been a highly visible Greek ship owner and businessman who has built his business from his family.”

 Another prominent Greek businessman, Lavrentis Lavrentiadis, was jailed in December pending trial for involvement in a banking scandal.
-He has denied any wrongdoing.
+He has denied any wrongdoing [ID:nL5E8NED1E]

 Greece’s descent into a deep economic crisis has triggered public anger against a political and business elite widely viewed as privileged and corrupt, prompting prosecutors to step up investigations into corruption cases.